cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 ##Challenges of evaluation

-Plaisant (2004) points out the challenges in evaluating information visualization.
+Plaisant (2004) points out the challenges in evaluating information visualization. =(^.^=) meow.
 The critiques are mainly intented on improving the measurement and communication of the utility of new tools developed by researchers.

 ###Themes in evaluation